saurinej/ohio_daily_virus_update/README.md

 ## Acknowledgments

-* Thank you Ryan Farrar for your help and suggestions.
+* Thank you Stephen Mills and Ryan Farrar for your help and suggestions.